© 2013 Rhonda Freeman, PhD | All Rights Reserved

 They usually get bored of their intimate partners.
 There needs to be stimulation somewhere and they tend not to feel stimulated by familiar, loyal partners.
 However, they will expect loyalty from each of their mates.

-• We have another article regarding Grooming that you might find helpful.
-Grooming
+• There is another article regarding Grooming that you might find helpful.
+Go

 [*This article was an example of one kind of pathologically abusive relationship.
-There are other patterns and approaches that abusers take when embarking on a new relationship.
-However, this tends to be quite common.]
+There are other patterns and approaches that abusers take when embarking on a new relationship.]